Have you been diagonized of Fibroid?

 By engaging in protective activities such as regularly exercising and maintaining a healthy weight, you may be able to reduce your chances of developing symptomatic fibroids.

 fibroids can detach from the uterine wall, and then pass out through the vagina or require treatment if they are larger in size.
 Passage can happen up to a year or longer after the procedure, and can be associated with foul smelling discharge or severe pain.

 19. CAN FIBROID CEASE MENSTRATION?

 In most cases, underlying health problems cause late or missed menstruation.
 Hormonal imbalances and endocrine problems can affect the menstrual cycle, as can ovarian cysts and fibroid tumors.
 Medications for health problems unrelated to reproduction can also cause your period to cease.

-20. HOW CAN SUBMUCOSAL FIBROIDS BE REMOVED?
+20. HOW CAN SUBMUCOSAL FIBROIDS BE TREATED?

 Submucosal Fibroids: These are fibroids that grow into the inner layer of the uterus.
 Submucosal fibroids may increase the size of the uterine cavity causing the sperm to swim longer distance.